Toxins in the Colon

 - Parts of dead bacteria or whole bacteria themselves that leak through the bowel wall

-This leakage of toxins into the blood stream occurs when dysbiosis is present in the gut.
+This leakage of toxins into the bloodstream occurs when dysbiosis is present in the gut.
 You can change this by getting on low saturated fat diet.
 There are many conditions where toxins (called endotoxemia in medicine) occur.
-One is in obesity and type 2 diabetes.
+One is in obesity and types 2 diabetes.
 The following article shows that toxins are reduced when a prebiotic such as oligofructose-enriched inulin (Prebiotin) are ingested.